ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This document defines the "coap_edhoc_oscore" profile of the ACE-OAuth framework {{RFC9200}}.
 This profile addresses a "zero-touch" constrained setting where authenticated and authorized operations can be performed with low overhead without endpoint specific configurations.

-Like in the "coap_oscore" profile {{RFC9203}}, also in this profile a client (C) and a resource server (RS) use the Constrained Application Protocol (CoAP) {{RFC7252}} to communicate, and Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} to protect their communications, but this profile uses the Ephemeral Diffie-Hellman Over COSE (EDHOC) protocol {{I-D.ietf-lake-edhoc}} to establish the OSCORE Security Context.
+Like in the "coap_oscore" profile {{RFC9203}}, also in this profile a client (C) and a resource server (RS) use the Constrained Application Protocol (CoAP) {{RFC7252}} to communicate, and Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} to protect their communications, but this profile uses the Ephemeral Diffie-Hellman Over COSE (EDHOC) protocol {{RFC9528}} to establish the OSCORE Security Context.
 The processing of requests for specific protected resources is identical to what is defined in the "coap_oscore" profile.

 When using this profile, C accesses protected resources hosted at RS with the use of an access token issued by a trusted authorization server (AS) and bound to an authentication credential of C. This differs from the "coap_oscore" profile, where the access token is bound to a symmetric key used to derive the OSCORE Security Context.
 As recommended in {{RFC9200}}, this document recommends the use of CBOR Web Tokens (CWTs) {{RFC8392}} as access tokens.

 An authentication credential can be a raw public key, e.g., encoded as a CWT Claims Set (CCS, {{RFC8392}}); or a public key certificate, e.g., encoded as an X.509 certificate {{RFC5280}} or as a CBOR encoded X.509 certificate (C509, {{I-D.ietf-cose-cbor-encoded-cert}}); or a different type of data structure containing the public key of the peer in question.

 The ACE protocol establishes what those authentication credentials are, and may transport the actual authentication credentials by value or uniquely refer to them.
 If an authentication credential is pre-provisioned or can be obtained over less constrained links, then it suffices that ACE provides a unique reference such as a certificate hash (e.g., by using the COSE header parameter "x5t", see {{RFC9360}}).
-This is in the same spirit as EDHOC, where the authentication credentials may be transported or referenced in the ID_CRED_x message fields (see {{Section 3.5.3 of I-D.ietf-lake-edhoc}}).
+This is in the same spirit as EDHOC, where the authentication credentials may be transported or referenced in the ID_CRED_x message fields (see {{Section 3.5.3 of RFC9528}}).

 In general, AS and RS are likely to have trusted access to each other's authentication credentials, since AS acts on behalf of RS as per the trust model of ACE.
 Also, AS needs to have some information about C, including the relevant authentication credential, in order to identify C when it requests an access token and to determine what access rights it can be granted.
 However, the authentication credential of C may potentially be conveyed (or uniquely referred to) within the request for access that C makes to AS.